Pronounced: NECK-ro-tize-ing ENT-ero-co-LYE-tis

 The exact cause is not known.
 It may happen when immature intestines do not get enough blood and oxygen.
 This can cause bacteria to enter the intestines and cause damage.

 NEC is more common in premature infants and very low weight babies.
 It is also more common in males.
 Other things that may raise the risk are:

 NEC may cause:

-Surgery is done to remove the damaged part of the intestine.
-The healthy parts are sewn back together when possible.
-Sometimes there is too much damage to be able to sew the intestine back together.
-In this case, part of the intestine will be connected to an opening in the abdomen wall.
+Babies with severe NEC may need surgery to remove the damaged part of intestine.
+The healthy parts will be sewn back together.
+Babies with a lot of damage may need part of the intestine connected to an opening in the belly wall.
 The opening will allow waste products to pass to a bag outside the body.

-Prevention is difficult since the exact cause of NEC is unknown.
-Some steps that may be helpful include:
+The exact cause of NEC is not known.
+Some steps that may help prevent it are:

 Healthy Children—American Academy of Pediatrics